DavidVLe1/GlitchEditor/GlitchEditor/tests/README.md

-# Run the Unit Tests:
+# Run the Tests:

-- install npm

-npm i jest

-npm test
+npm install